 You can be seriously injured if your belt is buckled in the wrong place like this.
 In a crash, the belt would go up over your abdomen.
 The belt forces would be there, not at the pelvic bones.
 This could cause serious internal injuries.
 Always buckle your belt into the buckle nearest you.

-A: The belt is buckled in the wrong place.
+A: The belt is over an armrest.